-In the HCPCS Codebook, there are specific HCPCS codes available that mirror the type of cast applied as described in the CPT code description as well as describe the materials used and the age class of the patient.
-This series of HCPCS codes can be found in the Q-series of codes in the HCPCS codebook, specifically codes Q4001 through Q4051.
-These codes identify the length of the cast, categorize whether the patient is an adult or pediatric and identify whether the cast was plaster, fiberglass or some other type of material.
+In the HCPCS Codebook, there are specific HCPCS codes that mirror the type of cast applied as described in the CPT code description as well as the materials used and the age class of the patient.
+This series of HCPCS codes can be found in the Q-series of codes in the HCPCS codebook (codes Q4001 through Q4051).
+These codes identify cast length, whether the patient is adult or child and whether the cast was plaster, fiberglass or some other type of material.

-As an example, for cast application code 29305, application of hip spica cast, one leg, the appropriate cast supply code would be one of the following, depending on the patient's age and cast material:
+For example, for cast application code 29305, application of hip spica cast, one leg, the appropriate cast supply code is one of the following, depending on the patient's age and cast material: